 Abandonment of any well requires the Secretary of State's consent under the terms of the licence.
 DECC will check for completeness of well data before giving consent.

-Ministry of Defence (Safeguarding) (MOD): No objection
+Ministry of Defence (Safeguarding): No safeguarding objections but raises the following comments and recommendations.